FlyAbove/python.py/CONTRIBUTING.md

-Contributing would be great as i'm a sole developer for this bot.
+Contributing would be great as iam only owner of this repository

 You can help contribute by: